griffinpuc/redBot/README.md

 # redBot
 ### A python reddit chatbot

-Reddit chatbot with various actions including image recognition
+Reddit chatbot with various actions including image recognition.
+Fun side project to learn how to code a reddit bot- may be added to in the future but no promises.

 ### Current capabilities:
 - [x] Reply to basic messages of your choosing